qupath/qupath-docs/docs/advanced/view_tracker.md

 Doing so will simply stop the current recording.
 :::

-## How to analyze a recording?

-### Analysis pane
+## Analyze

-To analyze a recording, select it and click `Analyze`{.interpreted-text role="guilabel"} (or alternatively, double-click on the recording).
-This will bring up the analysis pane, as shown below.
+The Analysis pane gives the user an overview of the recording by showing where the viewer is looking at each time point and how long that area been looked at.
+To analyze a recording, select it and click {guilabel}`Analyze` or double-click on the recording.
+This will run the analysis pane, as shown:

-:::{figure} images/tracker_viewer_recording_example.png
+:::{figure} images/tracker_viewer_analysis.png
 :align: center
 :class: shadow-image
 :width: 40%

-View tracker window including an example record
+View tracker analysis pane
 :::

-There you will be presented with a slide overview of the current image.
-You can then play the recording back or move the slider along to jump to a specific frame.

 ### Data overlay

-On ticking `Enable data overlay`,
+This uses a heatmap overlay which the colors can be changed via the {guilabel}`colormap` option.
+It provides an insight into areas of focus on the image during the recording and is determined by time spent there.
+To activate this option, select `Enable data overlay`.

 QuPath will display on top of the opened image (and the slide overview in the same pane) an overlay representing the time (in milliseconds) spent on each region of the image.
 In other words, each pixel of the overlay represents the amount of milliseconds spent on the corresponding pixel of the original image.

+### Time range
 You can dynamically crop the recording to display only the data from a certain period of the recording by sliding the `Time range` slider (e.g. only the frames between 5 minutes and before 10 minutes).